-Each Atlanta home is unique, every one with its own aesthetic and its own needs.
+Every Atlanta home is unique, each with its own aesthetic and its own needs.
 Similarly, each of the windows in your Atlanta home are unique too.
 Their size, shape, the direction they face and more will vary and affect the style of window treatment that complements them best.

 But more than any other factor, the style of window is usually the most important for finding your ideal window treatment.
 Here are Sunburst’s picks for window treatments to fit the unique window types found in Atlanta homes.

 Our recommendation for sidelight window treatments: Plantation shutters.
-Shutters don’t just offer your home elegant looks and top-notch privacy, but they’re also easily custom-built for long, thin sidelight windows.
+Shutters don’t just give your home elegant looks and top-notch privacy, but they’re also easily custom-built for long, thin sidelight windows.

 French doors are a common sight opening up to decks or patios.
 Since they’re double doors, hinged, and typically have large glass panels Atlanta homeowners have a great opportunity to improve their style and light control.
 French doors open and close a lot, so they would do best with a durable window treatment that still lets you alter how much light you let into your home.